 Because no matter how careful you are, accidents happen.
 And you can be sued by anyone who claims injury or damages resulting from your activities.
 You may not be liable, but you will need to be defended in court.
-A liability policy will pay for this defense as well as any costs awarded against you.
+A liability policy will pay for this defence as well as any costs awarded against you.
 In short, liability insurance gives you peace of mind.

 Who is Insured?

 Volleyball Alberta's Commercial Liability Policy and Sports Accident Policy covers our registered members (Officers, Directors, Coaches, Managers, Officials, Members, Volunteers and Employees) throughout the membership year (September 1 – August 31) but only while acting within the scope of their duties on behalf of Volleyball Canada; Volleyball Alberta and affiliated Clubs/Teams.
 Spectators are also covered under both the Commercial Liability Policy and Sports Accident Policy.

 Recreational League Insurance (Adult Rec Leagues & Youth Rec Leagues)

 Do you need insurance coverage for your Recreational Volleyball League?

 1. Email your insurance request to Julie: email@example.com

 2. If you require a certificate of insurance (COI) please provide the following information:

 League name, main contact, mailing address, start and end dates, list of all facilities that you might use for training, gameplay or tournament.
 For schools, we only need to know the school division, not each school’s name AND the specific name of any private facilities.